-The ankle is made up of three bone surfaces: tibia, fibula of the leg and the talus of the ankle.
+The ankle is made up of three bone surfaces: the tibia, the fibula of the leg, and the talus of the ankle.
 They are bound together for stability by the ankle ligaments which are tough fibrous structures.
-After a an ankle sprain, the ligaments are overstretched or torn which results in bleeding, swelling and inflammation.
-Without treatment to rehabilitate the ankle, you may expereince ongoing weakness and repeated ankle rolling.
+After an ankle sprain, the ligaments are overstretched or torn which results in bleeding, swelling, and inflammation.
+Without treatment to rehabilitate the ankle, you may experience ongoing weakness and repeated ankle rolling.

 Pain over the back of the lower leg.

 There are two calf muscles: the gastrocnemius and the soleus.
-They are attached at the heel by the Achilles tendon.
-A calf strain is a tear in the muscle whilst the muscle rapidly contracts when pushing off from a standing start perhaps during running, tennis and football.
+They are attached to the heel by the Achilles tendon.
+A calf strain is a tear in the muscle whilst the muscle rapidly contracts when pushing off from a standing start perhaps during running, tennis, and football.

 Pain in the lower calf.

 Severs Disease, otherwise known as 'apophysitis of the calcaneus', is an inflammation of the growth plate in the heel of growing children.
 The condition commonly presents as pain in the heel and is caused by repetitive stress to the heel.
-It is particularly common in active children between the ages of 11-15, and can stop them from being able to do their favourite sports.
+It is particularly common in active children between the ages of 11-15 years old and can stop them from being able to do their favourite sports.

 Pain on the sole of the foot.
-The plantar fascia is a thick band of tissue which runs from the heel to the under surface of the middle toes of the foot and supports the arch of the foot acting as a shock absorber for the arch.
+The plantar fascia is a thick band of tissue that runs from the heel to the undersurface of the middle toes of the foot and supports the arch of the foot acting as a shock absorber for the arch.
 Inflammation of the plantar fascia is known as plantar fasciitis.
 Sometimes a spur of bone forms on the heel where the plantar fascia attaches.